 Will my financial aid transfer to St. Francis College?

 Your aid does not "transfer" when you come to SFC, but as long as you add our federal school code (002820) to your FAFSA, we will determine your eligibility.
 The nature of your aid may change when you change schools.
 Here are some factors that affect how your financial aid is awarded at SFC:

 - Your aid must be re-awarded at the new school.
 SFC will make the award for an incoming transfer student based on the student's enrollment and the amount of federal and state aid that has already been used at the other school(s).

 - Federal Direct Loan annual limits are based on grade level.
 Transfer students' loans will be awarded based on the academic level that you have by factoring in any accepted transfer credits from a previous institution(s).

 - Aid does not transfer.
-SFC will award all transfer students based off of aid they will be eligible for at the time of awarding, factoring in the Expected Family Contribution, the Cost of Attendance, and the funds that the Student Financial Services Office has at the time of awarding.
+SFC will award all transfer students based off of aid they will be eligible for at the time of awarding, factoring in the Expected Family Contribution, the Cost of Attendance, and the funds that the Office of Financial Aid has at the time of awarding.